denevell/Natch-Android/README.md

 * Task: Start ui testing
 * Task: EditText which automatically hides the keyboard
 * Task: Gradle for the junit tests

+## Complete: To test

+* Add thread button disabled if not logged in
+* Listview saved on rotation.
+* Unregister for push notifications
+* Settings screen for gcm stuff
+* I should only be able to add thread if I'm logged in

 ### Stories (Numbers relate to classes names in the uiTests dir)